-Developed by government and the automotive industry, the SAAM will cover car and light commercial vehicle manufacturing, medium, heavy, extra-heavy truck, and bus production (potentially including off-highway vehicles, yellow metals), motorcycles and the South African component supplier industry.
+Developed by government and the automotive industry, the SAAM will cover car and light commercial vehicle manufacturing, medium, heavy, and extra-heavy truck, and bus production (potentially including off-highway vehicles) yellow metals (a type of brass with about 60% copper and 40% zinc), motorcycles, and the South African component supplier industry.
 Vehicle importers and distributors will also be covered.
 The Masterplan will create a framework for securing even higher levels of investments and production.